Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Driver entry points for PAKE

-PAKE operation is divided into two stages: collecting inputs and computation.
+A PAKE operation is divided into two stages: collecting inputs and computation.
 Core side is responsible for keeping inputs and core set-data functions do not have driver entry points.
 Collected inputs are available for drivers via get-data functions for `password`, `role` and `cipher_suite`.

 ### PAKE driver dispatch logic
 The core decides whether to dispatch a PAKE operation to a driver based on the location of the provided password.
 When all inputs are collected and `"psa_pake_output"` or `"psa_pake_input"` is called for the first time `"pake_setup"` driver entry point is invoked.

-1. Lifetime of the `password` is local storage
+1. If the location of the `password` is the local storage
-- if there is a transparent driver available for the given configuration, the core calls that driver's `"pake_setup"` and subsequent entry points.
+- if there is a transparent driver for the specified ciphersuite, the core calls that driver's `"pake_setup"` and subsequent entry points.
-- if a transparent driver is not available or can not handle a given configuration, the core uses its built-in implementation.
+- otherwise, or on fallback, the core uses its built-in implementation.
-2. Lifetime of the `password` is test driver
+2. If the location of the `password` is the location of a secure element
-- the core calls opaque driver's `"pake_setup"` and subsequent entry points.
+- the core calls the `"pake_setup"` entry point of the secure element driver and subsequent entry points.

 ### Summary of entry points for PAKE